Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 You can request that these influencers post the discount code on their social media pages based on your budget.
 For example:

-Influencer Marketing Example click to zoom
+Influencer marketing example click to zoom

 Sometimes, claiming that you run a flash or time-limited sale is not enough.
 Visitors may have assumptions about your offer if you don’t provide a time or date for it.
 They may assume that the deal is valid for the upcoming day or week.